learn-co-curriculum/objc-StickCore/README.md

 ## Instructions

+There are no associated files or tests for this lab.
+Be creative.
+Remember what it was like to be in Kindergarten and have just learned C programming and shapes?

 1) Create a stick figure using CoreGraphics methods taught in class.
 It should have arms, legs, a head, and ideally some hair and a face!

 2) Randomize the size of the stick figure.